Simperium/simperium-protocol/SYNCING.md

     0:e:keyname.1

 The server will respond with the same name and version followed by a new line `\n` and the response for the entity.
-If the entity represented by that `key` and `version` do not exist, the response is a single question mark `?`:
+If the entity represented by that `key` and `version` does not exist, the response is a single question mark `?`:

     0:e:keyname.1
     ?